shahriar-haque-rahat/talent-hive-client/README.md

 6. **Profile Management**: Update personal information, upload a resume, and manage saved posts.
 7. **Notifications**: View activity alerts and mark notifications as read.

----

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new feature branch: `git checkout -b feature/YourFeature`
-3. Commit changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a pull request